17th Feb 2025

 Understanding PVC pipe sizing is vital to ensuring a proper fit between pipes and fittings.
 PVC piping operates on nominal pipe size (NPS), which measures the diameter of the pipe.
 It’s important to note that NPS does not necessarily align with the actual physical dimensions of the pipe.
 For example, a nominal 1-inch PVC pipe has an outer diameter greater than 1 inch.

 To match fittings to their pipes accurately, professionals must account for both the diameter and the schedule.
-Most PVC applications utilize schedule 40 or schedule 80 piping.
-Schedule 40 is popular for general use, while the thicker-walled schedule 80 is carefully designed for higher pressure systems.
+Most PVC applications utilize Schedule 40 PVC or Schedule 80 PVC.
+Schedule 40 is popular for general use, while the thicker-walled Schedule 80 is carefully designed for higher-pressure systems.
+For certain pressure requirements, Class 125 fittings may also be used, offering additional options for medium-pressure applications.

-Thankfully, it’s easy to find a wide range of different fittings for your project, no matter which schedule type you need.
-For instance, you can find schedule 40 bushings at Maxx Supply alongside a wide range of other fittings that will help you construct a resilient plumbing system.
-Consulting sizing charts and compatibility guidelines is an industry best practice to avoid issues down the line.
+Thankfully, it’s easy to find a wide range of fittings for your project, regardless of schedule type at Maxx Supply.
+From elbows and tees to couplings, adapters, and bushings, both Schedule 40 and Schedule 80 fittings are widely available to help you construct a resilient plumbing system.
+Consulting sizing charts and compatibility guidelines for both schedules is an industry best practice to avoid issues down the line.

 Best Practices for Installing PVC Pipe Fittings